p-morris/LightingKit/README.md

 The bridge *itself* is a hardware accessory that needs to be added to HomeKit.

-Once a bridge is added, all of the accessories that are connected *to* that bridge are **automatically** added to HomeKit for the user.
+Once a bridge is added, all of the accessories that are connected *to* that bridge are **automatically** available via LightingKit.
+There's no need to go through and set up each bridge-connected light one by one.

 ### Setting up a new `Bridge`